 In many families, the genetic changes associated with hereditary breast cancer are unknown.
 Identifying additional genetic risk factors for breast cancer is an active area of medical research.

-In addition to genetic changes, researchers have identified many personal and environmental factors that contribute to a person's risk of developing breast cancer.
+Researchers have identified many personal and environmental factors that contribute to a person's risk of developing breast cancer.
 These factors include sex, age, ethnic background, a history of previous breast cancer, certain changes in breast tissue, and hormonal and reproductive factors.
 A history of breast cancer in closely related family members is also an important risk factor, particularly if the cancer occurred in early adulthood.
 In addition, exposure to cancer-causing compounds (carcinogens) can increase the rate at which somatic mutations occur, contributing to a person's risk of developing breast cancer.

 Most cases of breast cancer are not caused by inherited genetic factors.
 These cancers are associated with somatic mutations in breast cells that are acquired during a person's lifetime, and they do not cluster in families.